johnbiundo/dynamic-modules/dynamic-modules.md

 }
 ```

-Now we can complete the process by injecting `'CONFIG_OPTIONS'` into the `ConfigService` constructor:
+Now we can complete the process by injecting the `'CONFIG_OPTIONS'` provider into the `ConfigService` constructor:

 ```typescript
 // src/config/config.service.ts